TeamPuzel/strawberry/README.md

 ## Why yet another language?

 Strawberry is an abstract language.
-It has no concept of pointers or even numbers of defined semantics or memory representation.
+It has no concept of pointers or even numbers of concrete semantics or memory representation.
 In fact, Strawberry has no inherent concept of memory at all.
-It works by implementing these concepts with the language semantics themselves and communicating with the compiler backend directly.
+It works by implementing these concepts with the libraries themselves and communicating with the compiler backend through intrinsics, allowing for a standardized syntax for heavily templated code.

 This intention is unconventional.
-Strawberry is a simple meta language inspired by generics/templates and consteval as seen partially in C++, Swift and Rust.
+Strawberry is a simple meta language inspired by generics/templates and consteval as seen to some extent in C++, Swift and Rust.
 It is a type system and an expression of logic through abstract semantics with no particular concrete implementation.

-That does not mean these ideas, such as pointers, are not in the language.
-They are simply generic types themselves which implement themselves by calling into the compiler with intrinsics, kind of like Swift but more complete.
-It also intends to implement algorithms in an abstract way, much like Swift implements features like sorting in terms of an abstract random access collection protocol.

 What does this buy for the language?
 It means that while a Strawberry program may rely on primitives only available for certain platforms, most code can be implemented in an abstract, truly portable way.
 It should allow for reuse of the same abstract code on anything from a modern CPU, a GPU and architectures of the future or past.
-Strawberry could be used for a Minecraft mod on the JVM, an 8 bit NES game, embedded programs, scripting, DSLs, anything — because Strawberry is a self contained meta language designed with no standard concrete primitives in mind.
+Strawberry could be used for a Minecraft mod on the JVM, an 8 bit NES game, embedded programs, scripting, DSLs, anything — because Strawberry is a self contained meta language designed purely with logic expression in mind.

 I believe that this vision is not yet achieved by any language currently available.
 They all rely on some fundamental idea like a "long" or "i32", or specific addressing semantics.
 That's fine but it makes everything built in terms